 We’ve pulled together the best resources from experienced professionals across the industry to help you and your team manage your organisation’s crisis communications during these unprecedented times.
 As the situation is everchanging, we’ll be updating the list with the latest resources to continue supporting your team.

-Managing Crisis Communications
+Managing Covid Communications

 Public Health England have partnered with the NHS and local authorities across the UK to provide informative resources to support your crisis communications campaigns.